 When someone does something nice for you, say “Thank you.”
 When you notice someone (even a stranger) being kind or doing a great job- Say “thank you.”

 Being authentically thankful is powerful.
 Being validated and appreciated-equally powerful.
 When you take time out to say thanks, everyone wins.

 A handwritten thank you card or letter will brighten anyone’s day!
 I know I love receiving handwritten cards and letters! (although it doesn’t happen much these days.
 But, sadly, it is a dying art.

 When you love someone, are thankful to have them in your life, appreciate something they have done for you, or maybe you want to tell them they are the”bee’s knees,” as my Grandma used to say- then take the time and write them a note.

-Receiving a handwritten thank you will make their day, AND it will put a spring in your step too!
+A handwritten thank you will make their day, AND it will put a spring in your step too!

 - Stock up on colorful sticky notes.
-Put them in lunchboxes, on the bathroom mirror, on the fridge, in the car, etc.
+Put them in lunch boxes, on the bathroom mirror, on the fridge, in the car, etc.

-It’s a choice.
 One thing that helps me with this step is mindfulness.
 To me, mindfulness means thinking about what we are thinking about.
 So I try to do just that.